About Fund for the Public Interest

 Who we are

 Fund for the Public Interest is a nonprofit organization that builds people power for America’s leading environmental and public interest organizations.
 We are the nation’s preeminent grassroots field operation.
-Our canvassers and callers talk to millions of people one-on-one, generating the membership, financial and political support Environment America and PIRG need to tackle important issues, take on tough opposition and win.
+Our canvassers talk to millions of people one-on-one, generating the membership, financial and political support Environment America and PIRG need to tackle important issues, take on tough opposition and win.
 Through our conversations, the petition signatures and small donations we gather, and the on-the-ground events we organize, we connect people with the issues they care about, and give them a voice in decisions that impact their lives.
 We deliver the people power it takes to protect our environment, our health and more.

 Who we work with